panf2333/myblog/shortcut.md

 # Markdown All in One
 1. ctrl + shift + v open the preview in other slide.
 2. ctrl+m Switching mathematical environments
+3. ctrl/⌘ + shift+ P type and choice "Markdown All in One: Create Table of Contents" to generate the catalogue
+4. ctrl/⌘ + shift+ P type and choice "Markdown: Open Preview to the Side" to open the preview tab

+# Paste Image
+1. ctrl + alt + v  paste image

 # DeepL
 1. ctrl + c + c  translate the choice word and sentence.